 Over the years, I’ve witnessed how having the right ecommerce warehouse process, alongside the right order fulfillment and shipping strategy, can make or break a business.

-Since I started ‘doing ecommerce’ back in 2005, I’ve consulted with various companies of all sizes on their order fulfillment strategy.
-I’ve helped companies open warehouses on 5 continents, from selecting the location to implementing WMS (warehouse management system), OMS (order management system), IMS (inventory management system), pick & pack systems, and more.
+Since I started in ecommerce back in 2005, I’ve consulted with various companies of all sizes on their order fulfillment strategy.
+I’ve helped ecommerce companies and startups open warehouses on five continents—from selecting the warehouse location to implementing WMS (warehouse management system), OMS (order management system), IMS (inventory management system), pick and pack systems, and more.

 So I wanted to try and impart hard-won wisdom to help you get it right.

 In this article, we'll cover:

 - What is ecommerce warehousing?